fiskaltrust/rollout-doc/middleware/README.md

 If the receipts do not appear here, it is possible that the communication of the fiskaltrust.Middleware with the server did not work.
 In this case, first check whether 5 minutes have already passed since the requests were sent.
 If this is the case, please check the log messages in the console.
 It may be that you have to release the corresponding firewall ports first.

 Now press the button with the eye symbol in the line with the previously sent pos-receipt request (see above).
 You can now view an exemplary representation of the receipt.
-In addition, the concrete request and the answer to the POS system are displayed:
+In addition, the concrete request and the answer to the POS-System are displayed:

 ![receipt](images/display-receipt.png "Show receipt in portal")